mohdejaz/where-expr/README.md

 # where-expr

-Embedded java parser/evaluator for where like expression.
+Embedded java parser/evaluator for sql where like expression.

 Here's how to use it ...